barbavegeta/RegulonML-Promoter-Sequence-Expression-Modelling/README.md

 **RegulonML** is a reproducible bioinformatics and machine-learning workflow for modelling regulatory activity from MPRA data.

-This version upgrades the original synthetic promoter-expression demo into a **real-data MPRA workflow** using the public Kircher et al. saturation-mutagenesis MPRA dataset.
-The project now focuses on predicting measured MPRA variant effects from regulatory-variant features and experimental count metadata.

-> This is no longer just a toy promoter-expression project.
-It is now a real MPRA variant-effect modelling framework.

 ---

 ## What changed in this version